the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 *A hand reaches for a coffee cup—long cold—and sets it back down.*

-**DINIS CRUZ** *(V.O.)*: "We had built something beautiful.
+**MARCUS VALE** *(V.O.)*: "We had built something beautiful.
 MGraph-AI—a system that could take any HTML document and transform it into a living, queryable graph structure.
 Every element, every attribute, every relationship—preserved and indexed."

 *[Cut to: Architecture diagrams.
 Node-and-edge visualizations.
 Marketing materials showing the Html_MGraph pipeline.]*

-**DINIS** *(V.O.)*: "And then, one day, it just... stopped working."
+**MARCUS** *(V.O.)*: "And then, one day, it just... stopped working."

 ---